Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide300.md

 ### **STEP 3: Logging into database and changing users**

+-   Use windows PuTTY Program or mac Terminal to SSH into your instance.

--   SSH into your database instance with the following syntax, use the file path of where your private SSH key resides and the IP address you found earlier.
+-   SSH into your database instance with the following syntax for macs, use the file path of where your private SSH key resides and the IP address you found earlier.

   	```ssh -i <File_Path_To_Private_SSH_Key> opc@<Database_IP_Address>```